gwastro/pycbc/docs/workflow/segments.rst

 * segments-X1-science-name = NAME - REQUIRED.
 Where X1 is replaced by the ifo name for each ifo.
 The NAME should be the full channel name corresponding to analysable times for e.g. H1:DMT-SCIENCE:4
 * segments-database-url = URL - REQUIRED.
 The URL to the segment databse that will be used to obtain this information
 * segments-veto-definer-url = PATH - REQUIRED.
 The location to the veto-definer file that is used to identify which channels are CAT_1, which are CAT_2 etc.
-* segments-maximum-veto-category = INT - REQUIRED.
-Generate veto files for all veto categories up to and including INT.
-4 or 5 is the standard value for ihope runs.
+* segments-veto-categories = COMMA-SEPARATED LIST OF INTS - OPTIONAL.
+Generate veto files for veto categories given by the ints in the list.
+These ranged from 1 through 4 or 5 for S5/S6 veto definers.
+Standard results have used categories 2,3,4.
 * segments-minimum-segment-length = INT - OPTIONAL.
 If given, any segments of analysable data shorter than INT will not be included in the list of analysable times returned by this module.
 * segments-generate-coincident-segments - OPTIONAL.
 Option takes no value.
 If given the module will generate cumulative, multiple detector coincidence files for easy use in ligolw_thinca and pipedown.
 * segments-generate-segment-files - OPTIONAL (DEFAULT='always').
 This option can be used if the user wants to re-use segment files generated previously.
 It is not recommended to use this option unless necessary.
 Options are